vicanso/koa-log/README.md

-# logger middlware for koa
+# logger middlware for koa，refer to express/morgan and koa-logger

 ```js
 var koa = require('koa');